paladin-t/my_basic/README.md

 * Customizable memory pool
 * High expansibility, easy to use APIs, easy to write customized scripting interfaces
 * Powerful interactive ability to use native functionalities in script, and vice versa
-* More features/modules under developing
+* More features/modules under development

 ## Script at a glance